Zeonidas/Zeonidas/README.md

 - "Whether you think you can or you think you can't, your right." - Henry Ford
 - "I fear not the man who has practiced 10,000 kicks at once, but I fear the man who had practiced one kick 10,000 times." - Bruce Lee
 - "No amount of testing can prove a software right, a single test can prove a software wrong." - Amir Ghahrai
-- "The first 90 percent of the code accounts for the first 90 percent of the development time.
-The remaining 10 percent of the code accounts for the other 90 percent of the development time." - Tom Cargill (90/90 rule)